rlopzc/react-express-starter/README.md

 To watch tests and files for changes.
 ```
-npm run test:watch | yarn test:watch
+npm run test:watch
 ```

 To run tests with coverage.
 ```
-npm run test | yarn test
+npm run test
 ```

 ## Deployment

 We can build this project into a html and js bundles.
-Use `npm run build | yarn build` to get the bundles ready for production.
+Use `npm run build` to get the bundles ready for production.

 ## Features